jup-ag/space-station/labs/2-perpetual-exchange/2-guides.md

 1. Begin by selecting the token asset you wish to deposit into the JLP pool from the list of token assets available in your wallet.
 2. JLP Pool will automatically identify which token asset in the JLP pool has the lowest weightage and swap your selected asset into that pool (if your chosen output token is not in the list of token assets).
 Your assets will then be deposited into the pool.
 3. Keep in mind that when you deposit into the JLP pool with a relatively high weightage, fees will be incurred.
 Conversely, depositing into a token pool with lower weightage will result in lower or even zero fees during the deposit process.
-4. For instance, if users deposit a token asset that is not in the pool (e.g., SOL, ETH, BTC, USDC, or USDT), JLP will perform a swap into the token asset with the lowest weightage, ensuring minimal fees.
+4. For instance, if users deposit a token asset that is not in the pool (e.g., SOL, ETH, BTC, USDC, or USDT), swap will be executed into the token asset with the lowest weightage, ensuring minimal fees.

 ![JLP1](../img/jlp1.jpg)